rlberry-py/rlberry/README.md

 ## Citing rlberry

-If you use `rlberry` in your work, please consider citing it:
+If you use `rlberry` in scientific publications, we would appreciate citations using the following Bibtex entry:

 ```bibtex
 @misc{rlberry,